Select your Ford model

 Does picking the right paint puzzle you?
 Does choosing the right color confuse you?
 Run your hand over the ding on your car and tell yourself that ERA Paints has you covered.
 We’ll give you guidance every step of the way.
-From picking the right paint code for your ruby red Ford Taurus, F150 or Ranger to getting your purchases shipped, for free, directly to your location.
+From picking the right paint code for your Ruby Red Ford Taurus, F150 truck or Ranger to getting your purchases shipped, for free, directly to your location.

 With our Ford How-To-Guide, you’ll be able to figure out:

 - Your Ford Paint Code

 - How to fix any dings, scratches or other damage using our premium, perfectly matched paint